Good managers make others work,

 The delegation can be done in several ways.
 It’s usually better to give the whole job to one person as it stimulates the initiative in solving problems.
 If the person later turns for help to the rest of the staff, the responsibility for the outcome lies on him.

-For any problem it is necessary to clearly define the terms of its implementation.
-Otherwise the work turns into a gaseous state and tends to fill all the available amount of free time.
-It is particularly important to set clear deadlines to the executor of the task.
+For any problem, it is necessary to clearly define the terms of its implementation.
+Otherwise, the work turns into a gaseous state and tends to fill all the available amount of free time.
+It is particularly important to set clear deadlines for the executor of the task.
 And it’s better to establish the timing of the problem in a margin of at least 10-15 % of the terms that specifies the performer.
 This will allow you to have a certain time lag if the performer delays the execution of tasks due to some reasons.
 Our time-tracking service will help you to keep up with the tasks of your employees.

 This is the answer to the question “Who”?
 It is also the assessment of the possibility of the delegation of this or that task.
 The performer must be chosen in accordance with the presence of competence, experience, successful solutions to similar problems.